 Men's Engagment Network (MEN)

-Mission State ment
+Mission State ment:

 “To build a new culture bridging same gender loving black men to better lives by creating unique spaces that evoke community, refer them to resources, and offer direct access to HIV prevention, testing, and treatment.”

 M.E.N.
-(Men’s Engagement Network) Is a new program offered at AID Atlanta geared towards the wholistic health of Gay Black men.
+(Men’s Engagement Network) Is a new program offered at AID Atlanta geared towards the holistic health of Gay Black men.
 The purpose of the program is to provide essential support for same gender loving men who seek a positive network to commune and fellowship with like minded individuals who desire an affirming place to have open discussions about life, love, and concerns that impact their lives, and who seek brotherhood, mentorship, unity, and life skills enhancement support.

-This new program promises to promote self awareness and self reflection as it provides the necessary tools to help each member discover or strengthen his goals for leading a healthy existence.
+This new program promises to promote self-awareness and self-reflection as it provides the necessary tools to help each member discover or strengthen his goals for leading a healthy existence.
 Guided by positive role models, this network of brotherhood offers support for making the necessary changes needed to lead a high-quality life by encouraging active engagement and participation in workshops and peer led group discussions of varying topics and connecting members to needed resources.
 Engagement topics include, but are not limited to:

 Career Development Engagement